Sneaker679/ibmq_green_dvmc/quantum_computer_codes/README.md

 # Overview of the parameters in `parameters.py`.

 ## IBM Credentials
-- run_on_quantum_computer (Y/N) : If you want to run the code on a quantum computer, change this to 'Y'.
+- run_on_quantum_computer : Boolean.
+If you want to run the code on a quantum computer, change this to 'True'.
 Make sure your IBM credentials are correctly configured below.
 - max_circuit_per_job : Integer that states how many circuits should a single job have.
 The code splits the workload on multiple jobs, hence why this parameter may be important.
 - channel : Channel to connect to.
 To connect to IBM quantum computers, input 'ibm_quantum'
 - token : Refer to your IBM account for your token.